nori-dot-eco/contracts/docs/Market.md

 ```

 Exchange ERC20 tokens for an ERC721 certificate by transferring ownership of the removals to the
 certificate.
-Relies on pre-approval of this market by the sender to transfer the sender's tokens.
+Relies on pre-approval of this market by the transaction sender to transfer the sender's tokens.

 <i>See [here](https://docs.openzeppelin.com/contracts/4.x/api/token/erc20#IERC20-approve-address-uint256-)
 for more.
-The sender must have granted approval to this contract to authorize this market to transfer the sender's
+The sender must have granted approval to this contract to authorize this market to transfer their
 supported ERC20 to complete the purchase.
 A certificate is minted in the Certificate contract
 to the specified recipient and the ERC20 tokens are distributed to the supplier(s) of the carbon removals,
 to the RestrictedNORI contract that controls any restricted tokens owed to the suppliers, and finally